• Skip to primary navigation

 Notes

-Grade B maple syrup is darker and more flavorful than grade A, and will lend a more pronounced maple flavor, which is what we want here.
+Be sure to use a darker maple syrup here; it will lend a more pronounced maple flavor, which is what we want.

 This ice cream is best within the first week of churning when the candied pecans are crisp.
 After that, the hardened caramel melts and the pecans begin to soften; there are worse fates, though.
 If you like, save a few pretty pieces of the brittle to use as garnish.